Skip to Content

 Here are a few things to be aware of if you regularly leave your German Shepherd alone for more than four hours:

 • Separation anxiety.
 This is a major concern for German Shepherds who’ve been left alone for too long.
-Symptoms could include an increased heart rate, shortness of breath, excessive drooling, pacing, and uncontrollable barking, whining, or howling.
-Check out this recent study from the University of Lincoln, in the UK which states that separation related problems in dogs should be seen as a symptom of underlying frustrations rather than a diagnosis.
+Symptoms could include an increased heart rate, shortness of breath, excessive drooling, pacing, uncontrollable barking, whining, or howling.
+Check out this recent study from the University of Lincoln in the UK, which states that separation-related problems in dogs should be seen as a symptom of underlying frustrations rather than a diagnosis.

 • They may also display destructive behavior.
-Examples of this are chewing on your wooden furniture, the carpet, shoes, or anything lying around that they shouldn’t chew!
+Examples are excessive chewing on the carpet, shoes, or anything lying around that they shouldn’t chew!
 Digging, urinating, or even worse, eliminating can occur.
 You will need to address these extra signs of separation anxiety or distress.
-If your GSD has unfortunately developed a problem with excessive chewing, here are 8 steps on how to stop it.

 • They could become extremely restless during the evening.
 It might not sound like a big problem, but restlessness causes your German Shepherd to have difficulty sleeping.
-They will often have random bursts of energy throughout the day and night, ruining their sleep cycle and yours in the process!
+They will often have random bursts of energy throughout the day and night, ruining their sleep cycle and yours!

 Long-term neglect can also lead to these other physical and mental health problems: